 We recently asked our editors to hand-pick their top two décor brands and were pleasantly surprised by the wide array of brands, products, and price points they came back with.
 Mineral incense burners?
 Check.
 Beautiful ceramics?
 Check.
 Minimal Danish brands we had never heard of?
 Check, check, check.
 And while it's easy to have expensive taste when décor is concerned, we were happy to see a wide range of price points in these brands, which just goes to show that great design really is accessible to all.

-"Article offers beautiful midcentury modern designs at a relatively affordable price.
-I love that I can find great pieces that fit within my budget."
+"Article offers beautiful midcentury modern designs at a relatively affordable price," Assistant Editor Christie Calucchia says.
+She loves that Article offers great pieces that always fit within her budget.

-"I always recommend Blu Dot to friends.
-Its minimal yet colorful designs only seem to get better with each new collection, and for the price, the quality is unparalleled.
+If you love minimalism but not so much the all-white stark vibe, you'll love Blu Dot.
+"I always recommend Blu Dot to friends," editor Gabrielle Savoie says.
+"It's minimal, yet colorful, designs only seem to get better with each new collection, and for the price, the quality is unparalleled.
 I own three Blu Dot pieces, and they are some of my favorite features in my apartment."

 Lambert & Fils

+Gubi's pieces are modest, and they're extremely high-quality.
 "Gubi is all about balance.
-Its designs feel so timeless yet innovative and fresh, grown-up and elegant yet approachable with a touch of whimsy, modest yet high-quality.
-I especially like the brand's chairs."
+Its designs feel timeless, yet innovative and fresh.
+They're grown-up and elegant, but still approachable with a touch of whimsy," says Associate Editor Hadley Mendelsohn.

 "Garza Marfa is another favorite, I love the way the bright textiles pair with my neutral furniture pieces.
 I'm also reminded of Marfa (a favorite place of mine) every time I look at its stuff.
-I've got my eye on the Desert Blanket in purple right now."
+I've got my eye on the Desert Blanket in purple right now," says Gallagher.

-"I'm a vintage lover at heart, and Coming Soon carries an interesting mix of new and old pieces that are undeniably unique--even just browsing the website is entertaining.
+If you're always scouring antique markets for unique founds, check out Coming Soon.
+"I'm a vintage lover at heart, and Coming Soon carries an interesting mix of new and old pieces that are undeniably unique," says Lifestyle News Editor Kelly Clark.
+"Even just browsing the website is entertaining!
 I'm always a sucker for retro statement furniture like this swivel chair."

-"This San Francisco–based boutique makes shopping for essentials cutlery and tableware fun—I love its take on the terrapcotta trend with these spatterware pitchers."
+"This San Francisco–based boutique makes shopping for essentials like cutlery and tableware fun—I love its take on the terracotta trend with these spatterware pitchers," says Clark.

 "I recently stumbled upon this online shop while searching for art to update my bedroom.
-There's something soothing about the graphic lines that makes me want to hang these prints on my walls stat."
+There's something soothing about the graphic lines that makes me want to hang these prints on my walls stat," says Beauchamp.

 Hawkins New York

 "It’s impossible to visit this brand's West Village store without finding something you love.
 I’ve had its colored metal trays on my list for a while.
-They work perfectly on a round coffee table."
+They work perfectly on a round coffee table," Miura says.